-Shirlee Verploegen didn’t have all of the answers about her dog Wiggins, whom she adopted after hurricane Katrina, but she decided to write a fictional account of what the dog could have experienced based largely on his personality and her research into the South.
+Shirlee Verploegen didn’t have many answers to her questions about what her dog, Wiggins—whom she adopted after Hurricane Katrina— experienced.
+But, she decided to write a fictional account of what the dog could have gone through based largely on his personality and her research into the South.

 “I researched Mississippi history so that it would lead me properly through the state and it also gave me another aspect for the book that could be of interest to the South; the cities are real; the people ‘could be’ real,” she relates.